jaykv/cliffy/README.md

 cliffy is a YAML-defined CLI generator, manager, and bundler for python.
 It offers dynamic abstractions to rapidly build, test, and deploy CLIs.

 ## Features
-* Generate CLIs from YAML files
+* Rapidly build CLIs with YAML-defined manifests
 * Manage CLIs- load, list, update, and remove
 * Built-in shell and Python scripting support
 * Supports Jinja2-templating